FrustratedGameDev/txts/slides/proj1c.md

 * Finalize repertory grid for paper comparison by March 21.
 Requires reading through all papers and identifying dimensions. -- FINISHED
 * Full paper draft by March 28.
 Must have full content for every section but does not need to be polished. -- FINISHED
 * Finalize and submit paper by March 31 -- FINISHED

-# Bad Smells

-* Labels are applied and immediately removed from an issue
-* A milestone has no issues or few issues
-* A milestone was deleted (not able to finish the work in time?)
-* One person dominated GitHub contributions for the entire project (obviously something wrong here)
-* One person dominated GitHub contributions for a portion of the project but not the entire project (maybe something was wrong but they resolved the issue.
-Still may have caused problems)
-* If following a numerical process with labels, it is bad if issues skip any of the steps

 # References